-Tex-Mex and Japanese – a surprisingly delicious fusion of cuisines.
-It’s best represented by Okinawan Taco Rice, a simple mashup of taco fillings and Japanese white rice.
-It‘s a satisfyingly, unique comfort food that‘s quick to make for a weeknight dinner!
+Okinawan Taco Rice is a surprisingly delicious fusion of Tex-Mex and Japanese cuisines with flavorful taco fixings served on a bed of hot Japanese white rice.
+It‘s a satisfying, unique comfort food that‘s quick to make for a weeknight dinner!

-Whether or not you’re a big fan of Tex-Mex tacos, give this recipe a try.
-Your family will love it!
-It’s so easy to make, and is perfect for a weeknight meal.
-You can prepare taco meat and individual toppings ahead of time, and assemble right before you are ready to eat.
+Taco Rice (タコライス) is one of my son’s favorite dishes and he requests this recipe from time to time.
+It’s so easy to make and it’s a perfect weeknight meal.
+You can prepare taco meat and toppings ahead of time and assemble them right before you are ready to eat.

 What’s Taco Rice?

-Taco Rice is an Okinawan dish in which the ingredients of a Tex-Mex taco—ground beef, lettuce, cheese, and tomatoes – are served on a bed of warm rice, with salsa on top.
+Taco Rice is an Okinawan dish in which the ingredients of a Tex-Mex taco—ground beef, lettuce, cheese, and tomatoes – are served on a bed of steamed rice and served with fresh salsa on top.

 This fusion dish was first created in 1984 by a Japanese restaurant owner, Matsuzo Gibo, who wanted to create an affordable yet fulfilling meal that can be made quickly and enjoyed by the young American military.
-His restaurant was nearby the American military base and he thought combining tacos, which were already popular among the American military, and Japanese staple dish, steamed rice would be a winning team.
-True enough, a simple twist to something familiar not only opened the door of his restaurant to more American customers, it had also created quite a sensation in the island that the locals quickly embraced.
+His restaurant, King Tacos, was nearby the American military base and he thought combining tacos, which were already popular among the American military, and a Japanese staple dish, steamed rice would be a winning team.
+True enough, a simple twist to something familiar not only opened the door of his restaurant to more American customers, but it had also created quite a sensation on the island that the locals quickly embraced.

 Homemade Taco Seasonings

 If you look up a Taco Rice recipe in Japanese online, you will notice that a lot of recipes use soy sauce, Tonkatsu sauce, curry powder, or ketchup.
-In Okinawa, you can get a packet of taco seasoning easily since American military base is there.
-But in the mainland, taco seasoning is not easy to get.
-I think that’s why the taco meat is always seasoned with some common Japanese condiments that are available in a Japanese kitchen.
+In Okinawa, you can get a packet of taco seasoning easily since the American military base is there.
+But on mainland Japan, taco seasoning is not easy to find.
+I think that’s why taco meat is always seasoned with some common Japanese condiments that are available in a Japanese kitchen.

 For my recipe, I followed this taco seasoning recipe online to make my taco meat as I have all the seasonings at home.
 If you don’t want to get individual bottles of spices just to make this recipe, consider getting a packet of taco seasoning for a quick fix.
 But these spices are fairly common and you either already have them or will be using them in other recipes.
 So it is a good investment too!

-For now, you want to add this Taco Rice to your Taco Thursday menu!
-It is gluten-free friendly too.
-I keep my toppings fairly simple, but this fusion rice bowl is open for customization.
-Feel free to dress them up with whatever you have in hand.
-Avocado slices, crumbled feta, pickled jalapeno or roasted vegetables.
-Just don’t forget to finish it off with plenty of bright, fresh cilantro and the lime slices!
+I keep my toppings fairly simple, but this fusion rice bowl dish is open for customization.
+Feel free to dress them up with whatever you have in hand, such as avocado slices, crumbled feta, or pickled jalapeno.
+Just don’t forget to finish it off with plenty of bright, fresh cilantro and tomatoes!

 - 2 leaves iceberg lettuce